models-promo-shot-smile-face

 Talk to an expert

-With Julaine, the skin looks softer on the day of treatment and continues to improve over the following three to four months as the collagen response builds.
-Most patients see their best result around three to four months after the second treatment.
-Results typically last 12 to 18 months, with a maintenance treatment once a year to keep the skin in good condition.
+Julaine: The skin appears softer on the day of treatment and continues to improve over the following three to four months.
+Most patients see the best result at around three to four months after the final session.
+Results typically last 12 to 18 months, with a maintenance treatment once a year sufficient for most patients.

-With Sculptra, the course is two to three sessions spaced four to six weeks apart, and results build gradually over three to four months.
+Sculptra: A course of two to three sessions spaced four to six weeks apart, with results building gradually over three to four months.
 Results last up to 25 months in a well-dosed patient, with a single top-up at around 18 months.

 Get in Touch

-“My updated view in 2026 is that Julaine is now my default choice for the face, and Sculptra is the tool I reach for when longevity is the priority or when we are treating larger body areas.
-Julaine gives patients a result they can see on the day and builds from there, which is a much easier experience for most people.”
+“My updated view in 2026 is that Julaine is now my default choice for the face, and Sculptra is the treatment I reach for when longevity is the priority or when we are treating larger body areas.
+Julaine gives patients a result they can see on the day and builds from there, which is a considerably more straightforward experience for most people.”

 Dr Duncan Brennand, Lead Aesthetic Doctor, L’Atelier Aesthetics